Continental PremiumContact 7 vs Goodyear Eagle F1 Asymmetric 6

 Wet Circle

-Looking at data from five tyre tests, the Goodyear Eagle F1 Asymmetric 6 was better during three wet circle tests.
-On average the Goodyear Eagle F1 Asymmetric 6 was 0.31% faster around a wet circle than the Continental PremiumContact 7.
+Looking at data from one tyre tests, the Goodyear Eagle F1 Asymmetric 6 was better during one wet circle tests.
+On average the Goodyear Eagle F1 Asymmetric 6 had 1.06% higher lateral wet grip than the Continental PremiumContact 7.

 Best In Wet Circle: Goodyear Eagle F1 Asymmetric 6